HjalmarSnoep/LTTC-long-term-time-capsule/README.md

 There is a 6000 year old text of an egyptian priest thinking basically the same.
 There is Seneca, a stoic complaining mostly about the slipping morals. along the lines of:"kids these days..." only "these days" is 2000 years ago.
-The idea that standards are slipping might be universal and a interplay of conservatist and progressive standpoints throughout history, possibly signifying the end of an era or civilization, with more polarisation arising towards a conflict.
+The idea that standards are slipping might be universal and an interplay of conservatist and progressive standpoints throughout history, possibly signifying the end of an era or civilization, with more polarisation arising towards a conflict.

 Then there is the idea of the Kalpa´s of the Hindu´s.
 Who think everything is getting worse and that is as it should be.